olgabrukman/tutorial-docs/KUBERNETES.md

 containerized components.
 A pod consists of one or more containers that are guaranteed to be co-located on the host machine and can share resources.
 Each pod in Kubernetes is assigned a unique (within the cluster) IP address, which allows applications to use ports without the risk of conflict.
-A pod can define a volume, such as a local disk directory or a network disk, and expose it to the containers in the pod.[23]
+A pod can define a volume, such as a local disk directory or a network disk, and expose it to the containers in the pod.
 Pods can be managed manually through the Kubernetes API, or their management can be delegated to a controller.

 ## Controllers